-Project's that discharge through a MS4 of manmade (stabilized from erosion) to a receiving water listed as a Flow Control Exempt Receiving water do not have to provide flow control per TDA Exemptions listed in I-3.4.7 MR7: Flow Control.
-Therefore, this project will construct a storm main extension to connect the site with the downstream drainage system.
-Ultimately, the project will discharge to the Puyallup River, a Flow Control Exempt Receiving Water.
+Project's that discharge through a manmade conveyance network (stabilized from erosion) to a receiving water listed as a Flow Control Exempt Receiving water are not required to provide flow control per TDA Exemptions listed in I-3.4.7 MR7: Flow Control.
+The project proposes to maintain the existing storm outfall to a man-made roadside ditch on the east side of 33rd St SE.
+This ditch flows north and ties into a previously constructed storm trunk line (see discussion in next paragraph) which outfalls into the Puyallup River, a Flow Control Exempt Receiving Water.